kyma-project/website/content/blog-posts/2019-06-13-release-notes-1.2/index.md

 ### Sending custom metadata with published Events

-The applications sending events to Kyma can now send additional context or metadata by sending headers with the `ce-` prefix, for example, `ce-correlation-id`.
+The applications sending Events to Kyma can now send additional context or metadata by sending headers with the `ce-` prefix, for example, `ce-correlation-id`.
 These headers are delivered to the lambda function.

 ### Example for triggering microservices with Events

 We prepared a self-contained example that shows how to configure an Event trigger for a microservice deployed in Kyma.
-This is extremely useful for applications written in Java which want to use events as a trigger.
+This is extremely useful for applications written in Java which want to use Events as a trigger.

 ## Observability

 ### Early integration of Kiali

 Early integration of Kiali is available as part of Istio.
 To enable Kiali, ensure that the monitoring module is installed and set the **kiali.enabled** parameter to `true`.
 The Kiali UI will be accessible under the `kiali` subdomain.
 The early integration is based on static user security.
-To learn how to get the the Kiali UI password, see [this](https://github.com/kyma-project/kyma/tree/master/resources/istio) document.
+To learn how to get the Kiali UI password, see [this](https://github.com/kyma-project/kyma/tree/master/resources/istio) document.

 ## Service Mesh

 ### Istio updated to 1.1.6

 The new release comes with Istio updated to 1.1.6.
-Previously Kyma used version 1.1.0, but due to a security issue and problems with the Ingress Gateway, we made the move to a newer version.
+Previously Kyma used version 1.1.0, but due to a security issue and problems with the Ingress Gateway, we moved to a newer version.
 The update makes the Service Mesh more secure and stable - the Ingress Gateway issues seen in the previous version that caused port configurations not being applied properly are now resolved.